The Circle Game (song)

 "The Circle Game" is a song by Canadian singer-songwriter Joni Mitchell composed in 1966.
-One of her most-covered songs, it was originally recorded by Ian & Sylvia and Buffy Sainte-Marie in 1967, and by Tom Rush for his 1968 album of the same name.
-Mitchell recorded it for her 1970 album Ladies of the Canyon, it also appears on her album Miles of Aisles.
+One of her most-covered songs, it was originally recorded by Ian & Sylvia in 1967, and then by Buffy Sainte-Marie the same year, and by Tom Rush for his 1968 album of the same name.
+Mitchell recorded it for her 1970 album Ladies of the Canyon; it also appears on her 1974 live album Miles of Aisles.